a11599/mod/README.md

 - `UNROLL_MAX_SPD`: Maximum sample playback speed which is supported by the unrolled audio mixer.
 Default value is `17` which is a safe value for all supported MOD notes and output sample rates.
 The maximum supported unroll speed also has an impact on memory used for samples.

 - `LIN_IPOL_EXP`: Maximum linear interpolation oversampling exponent.
-The actual oversampling is 2 ^ LIN_IPOL_EXP.
+The actual oversampling is 2 ^ `LIN_IPOL_EXP`.
 Default value is `5`, which results in 32x oversampling (2 ^ 5 = 32).
 This is enough for up to 46.4 kHz sample rate for all supported MOD notes.
 Keep in mind that each additional oversampling requires 1024 bytes of memory for the interpolation lookup table.
 You can reduce this value to `3` (8x oversampling) if you only want to play standard ProTracker MODs.

 - `WATTE_IPOL_EXP`: Maximum oversampling exponent for Watte trilinear interpolation.
-The actual oversampling is 2 ^ WATTE_IPOL_EXP.
+The actual oversampling is 2 ^ `WATTE_IPOL_EXP`.
 Default value is `5`, which results in 32x oversampling (2 ^ 5 = 32).
 This is enough for up to 46.4 kHz sample rate for all supported MOD notes.
 Keep in mind that each additional oversampling requires 2 additional clock cycles on the 386 and 486 due to larger numbers being multiplied.
 You can reduce this value to `3` (8x oversampling) if you only want to play standard ProTracker MODs.

 ## Building a custom library version